 I mean, if it’s true what they say that for a post to be successful, the content matters to a certain extent, but its success depends in large part on how much time you invest in promoting it, when you have a guest post, both you and your guest will be promoting it, and therefore the chances to increase your page views have automatically doubled!

-Finally, if you want to know more about how to increase the traffic to your blog esponentially, I suggest purchasing the e-book The She Approach to Boosting Your Blog Traffic.
+Finally, if you want to know more about how to increase the traffic to your blog exponentially, I suggest purchasing the e-book The She Approach to Boosting Your Blog Traffic.

-It’s an e-book that I would recommend to any bloggers, regardless of their level, because it’s quite affordable but its value transcend its price enourmously.
-It really is an incredibly valuable resources jam-packed with actionable tips.
+It’s an e-book that I would recommend to any blogger, regardless of their level, because it’s quite affordable but its value transcend its price enormously.
+It really is an incredibly valuable resource, jam-packed with actionable tips.

 You can get your copy here for only US$ 25, and start skyrocketing your traffic today!

 In the meantime, though, I’m curious to hear whether your page views have increased over time and what strategies you’re using to drive traffic to your blog.
 Let me know in the comments below!